Making Sourdough Bread: Feeding Your Starter – Day 2

 Fr.
 Vlad Zablotskyy

 Fr.
-Vlad Zablotskyy is an Orthodox Priest serving Saints Peter and Paul Orthodox Church in Buffalo, New York.
+Vlad Zablotskyy is an Orthodox Priest serving Holy Trinity Orthodox Church in Yonkers, NY.
 Fr.
 Vlad also enjoys cooking, baking, gardening and fishing.
 He and his wife launched this blog to share their cooking, baking, gardening and even small farming :-) with the world!

 0 comments… add one